16 January 2020

 Manufacturers require both consistent and reliable resources and raw materials to be able to create their products — and to do so affordably.
 CPG companies have vested interests in taking measures to preserve and/or find alternative resources, so as to ensure the longevity of their manufacturing output.
 However, depending on the industry, turning to eco-friendly resources can add significant cost to the bottom line.

 As such, corporate social responsibility has become a hot topic, and the low-hanging fruit for both efficiency and cost-effectivity in supply chain sustainability — particularly when it comes to shipping freight.
 Shippers can find ways to use fewer materials during the shipping process, from quoting all the way to delivery, as well as making sure those materials are reusable or recyclable.
 Implementing digital solutions also removes additional paper trails, with the added benefit of transparent and permanent tracking records.
-Lastly, shippers can choose a shipping company that either offers carbon neutral transit or freight pooling solutions.
+Lastly, shippers can choose a shipping company that either offers freight pooling solutions.
 Pooling freight removes unnecessary trucks from the road, and therefore a significant share of greenhouse gas emissions from the atmosphere.

 Emerging leaders in sustainable supply chains